 This big and bustling lakeside city is a gateway to the midwest region—main routes lead from the city into Illinois, Indiana, Wisconsin, Iowa, Minnesota, and beyond.
 Travelers can see the sights of Lake Michigan and then enjoy the friendly small towns and cities of this famously welcoming part of the US.
-It’s also a short trip to the border with Canada.
+A short trip in your campervan hire from Chicago to the border with Canada is also possible.

 “Sin City” is about more than just casinos!
 It’s also a fantastic place from which to explore the southwest USA.
 Pick up a Las Vegas motorhome hire and you can drive a few hours to the spectacular Grand Canyon and other highlights of the area: Death Valley National Park, Lake Mead, and the Hoover Dam to name just a few.
 From Las Vegas it’s a relatively quick trip to Los Angeles and the delights of California.
 Utah’s iconic national parks are also within easy reach.

-The state of Colorado is beloved by outdoor enthusiasts, and it’s ideal as a base for an unforgettable RV road trip.
-Pick up a Denver motorhome rental and set out to discover the Rocky, the national parks and great salt lakes of neighboring Utah, and long highways through the vast rural areas of the midwest.
+The state of Colorado is beloved by outdoor enthusiasts, and it’s ideal as a base for an unforgettable motorhome road trip.
+Rent an RV in Denver and set out to discover the Rocky, the national parks and great salt lakes of neighboring Utah, and long highways through the vast rural areas of the midwest.
 There are some fantastic friendly cities and towns to visit in the area, and it’s a scenic journey from Denver to the delights of the West Coast.